Kenneth C. Griffin: Poverty

 Griffin supported the University of Chicago's Center for Urban School Improvement, a program encouraging the construction of an inner-city charter high school, and contributed to the Lurie Children's Hospital.

 In 2017, Griffin contributed $15 million to the Robin Hood Foundation.

-In May 2022, The University of Chicago announced a $25 million donation from Kenneth Grifin to launch an initiative design to train police managers and prevent neighbourhood violence.
+In May 2022, The University of Chicago announced a $25 million donation from Griffin to launch an initiative design to train police managers and prevent neighborhood violence.
 The funds will aid in launching two community Safety Leadership Academies.
-The Policing Management Academy aims to professionalise departments by educating their leaders though coaching, accountability and data-driven decision making.
-This donation came after Griffins $10 million donation to the Crime Lab in 2018 to implement an early intervention system to investigate citizens' complaints.
+The Policing Management Academy aims to professionalize departments by educating their leaders though coaching, accountability and data-driven decision making.
+This donation came after Griffin's $10 million donation to the Crime Lab in 2018 to implement an early intervention system to investigate citizen complaints.